Medical Device Manufacturing in Tijuana & Baja California — Baja Supplies Medical device manufacturing equipment

 Surgical Instrument Bodies & Handles

 Powered surgical drill housings, instrument handles, retractor bodies, and endoscope structural components in 316L stainless or 17-4 PH.
-These parts must withstand repeated autoclave sterilization cycles (134°C, 3 bar) without dimensional change or surface degradation.
+Must withstand repeated autoclave sterilization cycles (134°C, 3 bar) without dimensional change or surface degradation.
 Passivation per ASTM A967 is standard.

 Laboratory & Analytical Instrument Parts